hbldh/bleak/docs/usage/index.rst

 Basic recommendations for using Bleak:

-1. When running applications with Bleak, always use ``asyncio.run`` (`See Python documentation <https://docs.python.org/3/library/asyncio-task.html#asyncio.run>`_) to start the main method if you are running Python >= 3.7.
+1. When running a Bleak application, it is recommended to use the ``asyncio.run`` (`See Python documentation <https://docs.python.org/3/library/asyncio-task.html#asyncio.run>`_) to start the main method, at least if you are running Python version >= 3.7.
 If you are on Python 3.6, then you have to take some extra care to make sure Bleak exists properly.
 See `this example <#>`_ for details on how to do that.
 2. Try using the async context manager for creating and connecting with :class:`<BleakClient> bleak.backends.client.BleakClient` if possible, rather than handling it yourself.
 That will ensure a clean and complete disconnection.
 3. If you are not familiar with asynchronous programming and `asyncio` in Python, go through a tutorial on that to learn how to use it first.
-This one on `Real Python <https://realpython.com/async-io-python/>`_ is a good primer.
+This one on `Real Python <https://realpython.com/async-io-python/>`_ is a really good primer to go through first.

 .. note::